 CDBG Economic Development funding is often used as gap financing, allowing it to leverage other sources of funds at the local level.
-CDBG Public Facilities, Planning, and Public Facilities for Economic Development have a 50% match requirement.
+CDBG Public Facilities, Planning and Public Facilities for Economic Development have a 50% match requirement.
+The requirement to provide matching funds for Planning awards is waived for projects focusing on broadband internet expansion.
 This requirement is often satisfied using funds from local government and other state or federal agencies.

 HOME funding may also be used to leverage other funding.
 The 25% match requirement for the HOME programs is met through a combination of private financing, cash contributions, investments from state and local government sources, and donated land, materials, services, and labor.
-The Division of Housing administers the Housing Cost Reduction Program, which is used to fund affordable housing programs.
+The Division of Energy, Housing and Community Resources administers the Housing Cost Reduction Program, which is used to fund affordable housing programs.

 The 100% ESG match requirement is met through use of state homeless funds, federal and state programs, local government contributions, cash donations, and donated materials, services, and labor.
-State funds used to end homelessness include the Homeless Prevention Program, Transitional Housing Program, State Shelter Subsidy Grants, and Critical Assistance program.
+State funds used to end homelessness include the Homeless Prevention Program,

+Transitional Housing Program, State Shelter Subsidy Grants, and Critical Assistance program.